astropy/astropy-APEs/APE7.rst

 not accept it - for example, if ``wcs`` is set, but the function cannot support WCS objects, an error would be raised.
 On the other hand, if an argument in the function does not exist in the ``NDData`` object or is not set, it is simply left to its default value.
+This behavior could be customizable but the details are beyond the scope of this APE document.

 If the function call succeeds, then the decorator will make a new ``NDData`` object (with the correct class) and will populate the properties as needed.
 In